 In Greek myths, powerful herbs were depicted as rare and difficult to obtain.
 The term for herb, good or bad, was pharmakon (the root word for our modern “pharmacy”).
 The word is variously translated depending on context.
 Herbs were usually mixed into a drink or a mushy stew in bowls or large cauldrons.
 They were also soaked in water and the liquid sprinkled or made into an unguent to rub on the body.

 Hypnos with a wand that enchants Leda.
-Detail of a Vessel with Leda and the Swan, about 330 BC, attributed to Painter of Louvre MNB 1148.
-Terracotta, 35 1/2 in. high.
-Getty Museum, 86.AE.680
+Detail of a Vessel with Leda and the Swan, about 330 B.C., attributed to Painter of Louvre MNB 1148.
+Greek, made in Apulia, South Italy.
+Terracotta; 35 1/2 in. high.
+The J. Paul Getty Museum, 86.AE.680

 There was a great deal of crossover between religion and magic in antiquity.
 Practitioners needed to speak the correct words, make the right gestures, and offer the appropriate sacrifices and substances to gods and spirits of the upper and lower worlds.
 Ancient gods of the underworld were acknowledged and honored with their own specific rituals.
 Certain potent plants, whose roots extended down into darkness, were sometimes associated with the lower world.